pha123661/homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello, my name is Li, Sheng-Wei but you can call me Oscar.
+Hello, my name is Li Sheng-Wei but you can call me Oscar.

 I'm passionate about applying ML solutions to real-world challenges.
-My work has been recognized by government-sponsored competitions and academic competitions.
-I have also contributed to the development of the TAIDE LLM and my ML-based HVAC control solution has yielded savings of up to 1 million at TSMC.
+I have contributed to the development of the TAIDE LLM and my ML-based HVAC control solution has yielded savings of up to 1 million at TSMC.
 I enjoy working with diverse teams and am always eager to learn and share.

-I like playing darts and recently ranked up to dartslive rating 9.
-Along with this, I also like to read novels.
-My all-time favorite novel is [孺子帝](https://www.books.com.tw/products/0010928621).

 Welcome to my personal website, where you can learn more about my interests and professional journey.